Table of Contents

 Let’s take on them one by one:

 Immigration and work visas are never easy, and Romania’s visa/work permit process wasn’t a piece of cake either.
 Before the visa process could begin, I had to get a work permit - which can be only done by the employer.
-And for applying the work permits, I had to get a “Criminal Record” aka PCC/Police Clearance Certificate, Transcripts from my University, my Degree certificate and my previous experience certificates - and I had to get them Apostilled too!
+For applying the work permits, I had to get a “Criminal Record” aka PCC/Police Clearance Certificate, Transcripts from my University, my Degree certificate, and my previous experience certificates - and I had to get them Apostilled too!

 One of the many TIL moments was about Apostille: